1Git2Clone/proc-macro-example/README.md

 ## License

-This code is public domain and dual licensed with the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode.en) license or [The Unlicense](https://opensource.org/license/unlicense) lisence.
+This repository is public domain and dual licensed with the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode.en) license or [The Unlicense](https://opensource.org/license/unlicense) lisence.

 You're free to choose which one to use.